 - Savi’s Workshop — Handbuilt Lightsabers reservations are open now (you can reserve up to 60 days in advance):

-- Oga’s Cantina is open as of June 17.
+- Oga’s Cantina is open.

 - Ronto Roasters, Docking Bay 7 and Milk Stand are open.
 Mobile Order is the best way to get acquire food and drink.